-Restricting public use of the trail as needed is recommended to allow for trail restoration and maintenance, and for community mālama 'āina efforts to protect the historia and auturally consitive real historic and culturally sensitive resources of Pololū.
+Restricting public use of the trail as needed is recommended to allow for trail restoration and maintenance, and for community mālama 'āina efforts to protect the historic and culturally sensitive resources of Pololū.

-Eroded areas at the start of the trail can be slippery especially when wet
+Eroded areas at the start of the trail can be slippery especially when wet.